Kneading (cats)

-Kneading (often referred to as making biscuits) is a behavior frequently observed in domestic cats where, when a cat feels at ease, it may push out and pull in its front paws against a surface such as furniture or carpet, or against another pet or human, often alternating between right and left limbs.
+Kneading (often referred to as making biscuits) is a behavior frequently observed in domestic cats where, when a cat feels at ease, it may push in and pull out its front paws against a surface such as furniture or carpet, or against another pet or human, often alternating between right and left limbs.
 Each stroke is accompanied by a grasping motion of the claws as if the cat were kneading dough.